 Jerusalem Archaeological Park

-This photo is a little old, and things slightly changed over the years, but it can help us to get a better understanding of the site.
+This photo is a bit old, and things slightly changed over the years, but it can help us better understand the site.
 So I took a closeup and added notations, and here is the result:

-All places which are marked by green letters are part of the Davidson Center.
-Let’s go over the different parts of Jerusalem Archaeological Park.
+All places marked by green letters are part of the Davidson Center.
+Let’s go over the different areas of Jerusalem Archaeological Park.

 - The Davidson Center is a museum.
 It is built within the remains of a Muslim palace and grants a glimpse into the way of life.